ROCm/HIP/docs/reference/programming_model.rst

 HIP programs consist of two distinct scopes:

-* The host-side API running on the host processor.
+* The host-side running on the host processor.
 There are two APIs available:

   * The HIP runtime API which enables use of the single-source programming model.